danielyxie/bitburner/doc/source/netscriptfunctions.rst

     Re-enables logging for the given function.
 If 'ALL' is passed into this function as an argument, then it will revert the effects of disableLog('ALL')

+isLogEnabled
+^^^^^^^^^^^^

+.. js:function:: isLogEnabled(fn)

+    :param string fn: Name of function to check

+    Returns a boolean indicating whether or not logging is enabled for that function (or 'ALL')

+getScriptLogs
+^^^^^^^^^^^^^

+.. js:function:: getScriptLogs()

+    Returns the script's logs.
+The logs are returned as an array, where each line is an element in the array.
+The most recently logged line is at the end of the array.

+    Note that there is a maximum number of lines that a script stores in its logs.
+    This is configurable in the game's options.

 scan
 ^^^^